 U.S. 501(c)(3) organizations with audited financial statements that are not classified as private foundations.
 Audits must be independently prepared following Generally Accepted Accounting Principles or Government Auditing Standards.
 Financial statements prepared on a cash, modified cash, compilation or review basis do not qualify.

 - Anchor institutions in any sector that have a stake in and are located in a low-income disinvested community.
 Such organizations often have a longstanding presence, are large or small employers and operate or are located in a facility through either a long-term lease or direct ownership.
 These might include arts and cultural institutions of all disciplines and sizes, colleges and universities (four-year, community and minority-serving institutions), libraries, health clinics and human services agencies.

 - Nonprofit artist collaboratives.

-- Nonprofit community partners that serve as catalysts, intermediaries and/or funders of community-based revitalization – such as community development corporations, community foundations, financing agents such as credit unions and community development financial institutes, and neighborhood associations.
+- Nonprofit community partners that serve as catalysts, intermediaries and/or funders of community-based revitalization, including community development corporations, community foundations, neighborhood associations and financing agents such as credit unions and community development financial institutions.

 - Government entities.

 Who may not apply?

 - Organizations that discriminate on the basis of race, color, religion, gender, national origin, citizenship status, age, disability, sexual orientation or veteran status.